Calmquist/calmquist.github.io/_posts/2023-03-13-steel-bubble.md

 ## Notes
 Waxillium's level may be limited to 2 or 4.
 It is also part of the Allomancy power and Steel Pushing sub power, so his version would only work on metals, would not affect aluminum and would have a reduced effect on invested metals.

 The GM may decide that this ability has reduced or no effect against some large or massive projectiles.
-That is simply the price one must pay for using a non RAW variant of Obscure.

 # Steel Bubble as a Divine Favor Miracle
 ## Protection from Stones and Arrows